segajanesis/SoupQL/README.md

 The interface will be run through standard HTML/CSS frontend and will rely on JS to serve the embedded library running the sql.js.

 SoupQL will be updated as additional soups are discovered.
 Is salsa a soup, for example?
-Food for thought.
+Soup for thought.